mennooo/apex-modular-js/README.md

 # apex-modular-js
 Using modular JavaScript with Oracle Application Express

 This project is created for sample purposes only.
-It demonstrates how the create and use reusable JavaScript modules & widgets in an APEX application.
+It demonstrates how to create and use reusable JavaScript modules & widgets in an APEX application.
 It's developed with a combination of Node.js, Gulp and Browserify.

 The project was presented at the Kscope16 conference.